mono/website/docs/advanced/pinvoke/index.md

 ### Arrays Embedded Within Structures

-Inline arrays can be marshaled by using a **MarshalAs** attribute with **UnmanagedType.ByValArray** and specifying the [http:/monodoc/F:System.Runtime.InteropServices.MarshalAsAttribute.SizeConst MarshalAsAttribute.SizeConst] field to the size of the array to marshal.
+Inline arrays can be marshaled by using a **MarshalAs** attribute with **UnmanagedType.ByValArray** and specifying the [MarshalAsAttribute.SizeConst](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.MarshalAsAttribute.SizeConst) field to the size of the array to marshal.
 Inline arrays which contain strings can use **UnmanagedType.ByValTStr** for a string.

 However, the runtime doesn't automatically allocate arrays specified as **UnmanagedType.ByValArray**.
 The programmer is still responsible for allocating the managed array.
 See the [summary](#marshaling-members-summary) for more information.